GetStream/stream-rails/README.md

 end
 ```
-Everytime a Pin is created it will be stored in the feed of the user that created it, and when a Pin instance is deleted than it will get removed as well.
+Everytime a Pin is created it will be stored in the feed of the user that created it.
+When a Pin instance is deleted, the feed will be removed as well.

 ####Activity fields